Chris Gulaptis

-Christopher Gulaptis is a member of the New South Wales Legislative Assembly.
-He has represented Clarence for The Nationals since the 2011 by-election.
+Christopher Gulaptis is an Australian politician who was a member of the New South Wales Legislative Assembly.
+He represented Clarence for The Nationals from the 2011 by-election until his retirement in March 2023.

 Background and early career

-Of Macedonian background, Gulaptis was born in Perth, Western Australia, and graduated with a degree in applied science from the Western Australian Institute of Technology (now Curtin University) and commenced practice as a surveyor.
+Of Greek background, Gulaptis was born in Perth, Western Australia, and graduated with a degree in applied science from the Western Australian Institute of Technology (now Curtin University) and commenced practice as a surveyor.
 He moved to Clarence Valley in New South Wales in 1980, and was a councillor on Maclean Shire Council, where he also served as mayor.
 His service as a councillor ceased when all five local government councils in the Clarence Valley were amalgamated into one council, the Clarence Valley Council.

 Gulaptis successfully stood at the first Clarence Valley local government election in 2005 and served as one of nine councillors.
 He unsuccessfully stood for mayor of the new council in March and September 2005 and September 2006 and resigned as a councillor in 2008.